krtffl/krtffl.dev/content/posts/testcontainers.md

 }
 ```

-all methods can be tested in a similar fashion. use the db directly to perform previous and aftermath checks, and use the repository to perform the action that is being tested.
+all methods can be tested in a similar fashion.

+i like using the db directly (that is why i add it to the suite struct)  to perform previous and aftermath checks.

 ```go
 func (suite *DojoRepositoryTestSuite) TestUpdate() {